Quantum Algorithm for Testing Graph Completeness: Introduction and Main Results

 In recent decades, quantum computing has developed algorithms that provide computational advantages over classical methods \cite{Preskill_2012, NielsenAndChuang, Feynman_1982}, known as the theoretical quantum advantage, as opposed to the long-sought practical quantum advantage, currently in full pursuit of potential technological and commercial applications.
 These advancements span various fields, from solving complex mathematical problems like factoring large numbers \cite{Shor} and searching unsorted databases \cite{Grover, Grover_2, Ambainis_2014}, to simulating physical systems \cite{Seth_Lloyd_1996, NielsenAndChuang, RMP_Galindo_MA} and applications in computational biology \cite{Casares_2022, QQ_metropolis}.

-Among search problems, classical algorithms often employ random walks \cite{Random_Walk}, whereas quantum algorithms use quantum walks \cite{Ambainis_2014,QMS,Lemieux2020efficientquantum,Bezerra2023QuantumCO, search_on_bipartite}, enabling faster search and sampling methods.
+Among search problems, classical algorithms often employ random walks \cite{Random_Walk}, whereas quantum algorithms use quantum walks \cite{Ambainis_2014,QMS,Lemieux2020efficientquantum,Bezerra2023QuantumCO, search_on_bipartite, exp_speedup_childs}, enabling faster search and sampling methods.
 In this work, we utilize a specific type of quantum walk called the Szegedy quantum walk \cite{Szegedy_qw}.
 Instead of performing a traditional search on graphs, we exploit the properties of this quantum walk to test the completeness of a graph.
 An undirected graph is complete if all nodes are interconnected (see Fig.~\ref{fig:complete_graphs}).

 We present an algorithm that distinguishes whether a graph is complete or not.
-It consists of a main part and a subroutine involving quantum phase estimation (QPE) \cite{kitaev1995quantum,NielsenAndChuang}.
-In the main part, we leverage a relationship between the total number of nodes $ n $ and an optimal number of marked nodes $ m^{\ast} $.
+It consists of two stages, involving Szegedy quantum walk and Quantum Phase Estimation (QPE) \cite{kitaev1995quantum,NielsenAndChuang}.
+In the first stage, we leverage a relationship between the total number of nodes $ n $ and an optimal number of marked nodes $ m^{\ast} $.
 This relationship is crucial for optimizing the running time and success probability of the Szegedy quantum walk search.
-For a complete graph $\mathcal{G}_c$ (or $K_n$ in the traditional notation) with $n$ nodes, specifying the number of marked nodes $ m^{\ast} $ ensures a bounded running time, which tends to a constant value of three time steps for large $ m^{\ast} $.
+For a complete graph $\mathcal{G}_c$ (or $K_n$ in the traditional notation) with $n$ nodes, specifying the number of marked nodes $ m^{\ast} $ ensures a bounded running time, which tends to a constant value of three time steps for large $ n$ and $m^{\ast}$.

-The complexity of the main part is determined by this constant running time.
-The QPE subroutine ensures a sufficient condition for completeness testing.
+The complexity of first stage is determined by this constant running time.
+The QPE subroutine in the second stage ensures a sufficient condition for completeness testing.
 QPE is widely used in various quantum algorithms, such as quantum counting and quantum search \cite{Bezerra2023QuantumCO,Quantum_counting_AA,NielsenAndChuang}.
 By knowing the number of marked nodes, we can predict the eigenvalues and eigenphases of the quantum walk evolution operator for a complete graph $\mathcal{G}_c$ with $n$ nodes.
 These eigenphases serve as indicators of the graph's completeness.
-By comparing the eigenphase of the quantum walk evolution operator of the input graph $\mathcal{G}$ with the expected eigenphase of a complete graph, we can determine the completeness of $\mathcal{G}$.
+By comparing the eigenphase, estimated via QPE, for the quantum walk evolution operator of the input graph $\mathcal{G}$ with the expected eigenphase of a correspondent complete graph $\mathcal{G}_c$, we can determine the completeness of $\mathcal{G}$.